Andylou88/Java-Projects/README.md

 # MY Login Application
 The first Project is a login web application that allows you to create an account login and edit your account.
 You can also list all of the users in the accounts as well.
+I am still working on this project so it isn't complete yet.
 I may upload the database information later on but for now you'll have to create you own database and tables.
 If your curious as to what database I used to build and test my data, I used MySQL workbench to test the application.
+Thanks and enjoy!